chengmatt/Oyster_Larvae_GBE/README.md

-# Temporal dynamics of Eastern oyster larval abundance in Great Bay Estuary, New Hampshire
+# Temporal Dynamics of Eastern Oyster Larval Abundance in Great Bay Estuary, New Hampshire
 Analyses for Stasse et al. 2021